Scott Friedholm

 Scott A. Friedholm (born March 14, 1975) is an American college baseball coach and former catcher.
-Friedholm is the head coach of the UNC Asheville Bulldogs baseball team.
+Friedholm is the former head coach of the UNC Asheville Bulldogs baseball team.

 Amateur career

 Friedholm attended Walpole High School in Walpole, Massachusetts.
 Friedholm played for the school's varsity baseball team.
 Friedholm then enrolled at Providence College, to play college baseball for the Providence Friars baseball team.

 As a freshman at Providence College in 1995, Friedholm was a member of the Friars team that won a school record 44 games and winning the Big East Conference.
 In 1996, he played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League, where he was a league all-star and helped lead the team to the league title.

 As a sophomore in 1997, Friedholm had a .381 batting average, a .471 on-base percentage (OBP) and a .636 SLG.

 In the 1998 season as a junior, Friedholm batted .352 with a .525 SLG, 3 home run, and 30 RBIs.
 He was named First Team All-Big East.

 During his senior season, he hit 13 home runs, 21 doubles, 3 triples and 66 RBIs.
 He was named First Team All-Big East.